Capturing Creativity

 Autumn Fire

 This photo reflects a personal truth — fall is my favorite season.
-As I made my way along the Lawrence Hopewell Trail one evening in late October, the vibrance of this backlit burning bush against the backdrop of browning meadow, clouds and fading sunlight quite literally took my breath away.
+As I made my way along the Lawrence Hopewell Trail one evening in late October, the vibrance of this backlit burning bush against the backdrop of browning meadow, clouds and fading sunlight took my breath away.

 Morning Mane